FlowFuse/website/src/blog/2024/04/displaying-logged-in-users-on-dashboard.md

 ## Displaying logged in user on Dashboard 2.0
 We are all set to display logged in user on Dashboard 2.0.
 You can confirm this by printing the msg object emitted by the Dashboard 2.0 widget, which should have attached user information.
 Use the debug node for this.

-To display user information we will use Vue’s [Teleport](https://dashboard.flowfuse.com/nodes/widgets/ui-template.html#teleports) feature to render content to a specific location in the DOM, we will display user information at the action bar’s right-hand side.
+To display user information on the dashboard we will use Vue’s [Teleport](https://dashboard.flowfuse.com/nodes/widgets/ui-template.html#teleports) feature to render content to a specific location in the DOM, we will display user information at the action bar’s right-hand side.

 1. Drag an ui-template widget onto the canvas.
 2. Click on that node, and select type as “Widget (Ui-Scoped)”. ( this allows us to render this ui-template at ui scoped which means I will not required to add separate ui-templates for different pages )